neinteractiveliterature/intercode/README.md

 Intercode is a web application that:

-* serves as the public-facing web site for a larp convention
+* serves as the public-facing web site for a convention
 * automates signup and payment
 * automates business processes for the convention staff

 The original Intercode was written in PHP by Barry Tannenbaum for Intercon New England, and has since been used by several other conventions around the world.

-Intercode 2 is a project to rearchitect Intercode from the ground up, making it more robust, more flexible, and more modern.
+Intercode 2 is a ground-up rewrite of Intercode, making it more robust, more flexible, and more modern.

+# Developer Quickstart with Docker Compose

+This is a containerized development setup, and should work on Linux, macOS, and Windows.

+1. Clone this repository: `git clone https://github.com/neinteractiveliterature/intercode.git`
+2. Install Docker Community Edition: https://store.docker.com/search?type=edition&offering=community
+  * Optional, but recommended: on macOS, if you have the RAM to spare, we recommend increasing Docker's memory to 4GB.
+(Go to Preferences -> Advanced to do this.)
+3: From the Intercode source folder:
+  1. Build and start the Docker image for Intercode: `docker-compose up -d` (this will take awhile)
+  2. Install JavaScript packages: `docker-compose exec cat yarn install`
+  3. Set up the database: `docker-compose exec cat bin/rails db:create db:migrate`
+  4. Start up the Intercode server: `docker-compose exec cat bin/rails server`
+  5. Start up the Webpack server: `docker-compose exec cat bin/webpack-dev-server`
+4. You should now be able to go to http://intercode.dev:5000 and see the app running!

+If you want to automate the server running part of this, we shamelessly recommend [Threeman](https://github.com/patientslikeme/threeman) for Mac and Linux users.

 # Developer Quickstart with local Rails

 This is the classic Rails development setup, and should work for Mac and Linux users.

 1. Clone this repository: `git clone https://github.com/neinteractiveliterature/intercode.git`
 2. Make sure you have a working C/C++ development toolchain installed.
-On Mac OS X, that's Xcode and its Command Line Tools.
+On macOS, that's Xcode and its Command Line Tools.
 3. Install [rbenv](https://github.com/sstephenson/rbenv#readme)
 4. Install [ruby-build](https://github.com/sstephenson/ruby-build#readme)
-5. Install Ruby 2.4.2: `rbenv install 2.4.2`
+5. Install the Ruby version Intercode requires: `rbenv install`
-6. (Optional, but if you don't, you'll have to set yourself using 2.3.1 some other way.)
-Make Ruby 2.3.1 your default: `rbenv global 2.4.2`
-7. Install Bundler: `gem install bundler`
+6. Install Bundler: `gem install bundler`
-8. Edit your hosts file (typically found in `/etc/hosts` on Mac and Linux systems) and add the following line: `127.0.0.1 intercode`
+7. Edit your hosts file (typically found in `/etc/hosts` on Mac and Linux systems) and add the following line: `127.0.0.1 intercode.dev`
-9. From the Intercode source folder:
+8. From the Intercode source folder:
-  1. Copy the basic developer database configuration: `cp config/database.yml.dev config/database.yml`
-  2. Install all the dependencies of Intercode:
+  1. Install all the dependencies of Intercode:
-    1. Install MySQL and PostgreSQL.
-With Homebrew: `brew install mysql postgres `
+    1. Install PostgreSQL.
+With Homebrew: `brew install postgres`
-    2. Make sure you have Node JS installed. `brew install node`
+    2. Make sure you have Node.js installed.
+With Homebrew: `brew install node`
     3. Make sure you have Yarn installed.
 With Homebrew: `brew install yarn`
     4. `bundle install`
-  3. Set up your local database: `bin/rake db:create db:migrate`
+  2. Set up your local database: `bin/rails db:create db:migrate`
-  4. `yarn install`
+  3. Install JavaScript packages: `yarn install`
-  5. Start up the Intercode server: `bin/rails server`
+  4. Start up the Intercode server: `bin/rails server`
-  6. Start up the Webpack server: `bin/webpack-dev-server`
+  5. Start up the Webpack server: `bin/webpack-dev-server`
-10. You should now be able to go to http://intercode.dev:3000 and see the app running!
+9. You should now be able to go to http://intercode.dev:3000 and see the app running!

 **IMPORTANT NOTE:** Intercode 2 in development mode uses `intercode.dev` as its cookie domain.
 If you use `localhost` to visit the site, that will mysteriously fail.
 I'm going to try to make the site detect the wrong domain and redirect you, but for now, please just use the `intercode.dev` domain name.